WololoRC/holbertonschool-validation/module2_task0/README.md

+Prerequisites:
+This project needs the following tools / services:

+Same tools as previous module
+Golang in v1.15.*
+NPM v7+ with NodeJS v14.* (stable)
+Python 3 with pip module
+golangci-lint

 “build”: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
 The first build may takes some times. i
 “run”: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.